Skip to content ↓

 Developing singing technique (Theme: the Vikings)

-The children develop their singing technique.
-Learning to keep in time and work on musical notation and rhythm, the unit finishes with a group performance of a song with actions.
+The children will be developing their singing technique, learning to keep in time and working on musical notation and rhythm.
+The unit finishes with a group performance of a song with actions.

 Revising key musical terminology, playing and creating pentatonic melodies, composing a piece of music using layered melodies.